newque/newque/README.md

 The current Backend options are:

+- None
 - Memory
 - Disk
 - Remote HTTP server
+- Publish to pubsub
 - ElasticSearch
-- Publish to pubsub (in development)
 - ...more coming soon (Redis)

 The main operations are: